anneglienke/challenge_DE_Germany_2022Q1/README.md

 ## Future improvements

 - I would add a transformation step to the pipeline to deal with the duplications.
 This would lower query complexity for BI Analysts and improve its performance.
-- I would generate a unique identifier by hashing some of the data, which could be more reliable than `timestamp`.
+- I would generate a unique identifier by hashing some of the data, which could be more reliable than `timestamp`..